exasol/public-knowledgebase/Database-Features/union-all-optimization.md

 # UNION ALL optimization

-## Background:
+## Background

-#### As of Version 6.1, Exasol supports partitioning, however, this optimization is still present
+### As of Version 6.1, Exasol supports partitioning, however, this optimization is still present

 On a typical Exasol cluster, data is **distributed** across multiple nodes very much like a hash partition, but the use case is very different: While partitions are used for filtering (eliminate as many partitions as possible in queries), distribution is used for load balancing (spread the processed data across as many nodes as possible).
 Table data is also split into columns and multiple data blocks per column, such that some features of partitioning are achieved automatically, but this is far from perfect, as blocks may still contain a wide range of rows that should (in some cases) be split into separate partitions.